 Preparation is everything.
 The first thing you'll want to do is find someone who you can work with well.
 All estheticians and most cosmetologists, depending on your state, are licensed to perform waxing.
 You don't want someone who simply offers the service just because they can.
 Rather, you should choose a technician that has good experience, skills, and considers bikini waxing their specialty.
 Finding an expert is very important when it comes to removing hair.

 There are several more ways you can prepare for the perfect Brazilian wax:

 - Seek out referrals.
 Whether it's from friends, family, or reputable review sites, finding someone by referral is a great way to ensure you're working with a professional.
 Waxing salons are another great place to start, as this is their specialty.
-You might want to get something less invasive first, like a lip wax, to make sure you're comfortable with the facility and the technician.
+You might want to get something less visible first, like an underarm wax, to make sure you're comfortable with the facility and the technician.